 How Does Neem Oil Work?

-The product is sourced from seeds which grow from broadleaf evergreen trees that are found across India, and other parts of South Asia.
+Neem oil comes from broadleaf evergreen seeds.
+They are found across India and other parts of South Asia.

 The trees themselves are called Azadirachta indica, and will normally grow 50-60 feet tall.
-This product has been proven to help plant life grow, and is one of the best chemicals for protecting garden and plant life.
+This product has been proven to help plant life grow, and is one of the best natural protectors of garden and plant life.

-The most active ingredient in neem oil, azadirachtin, acts as a repellent towards insects and disrupts hormones, making it hard for insects to lay eggs.
-You can find a carrier oil formulated into granules, dust, wettable powders, and other concentrates.
+The most active ingredient in neem oil, azadirachtin.
+This is the chemical repellent that disrupts pest’s hormones, making it hard for them to lay eggs.
+You can find neem oil formulated into granules, dust, wettable powders, and other concentrates.

 What Does Neem Oil Kill?